zjunlp/DeepKE/example/llm/InstructKGC/README.md

 The model's input should include the `instruction` and  the `input`(optionally) field.
 We have provided a script, [kg2instruction/convert.py](./kg2instruction/convert.py), which is used to transform the data into a format suitable for direct input into the model.

 * Note!
-Before executing convert.py, please refer to the data directory for the expected data format for each task.
+Before executing [kg2instruction/convert.py](./kg2instruction/convert.py), please refer to the [data](./data) directory for the expected data format for each task.

 ```bash
 python kg2instruction/convert.py \